[TW] What else to do after trademark registration?

 July 14, 2018

 After the successful registration of a trademark, the neglect of management and maintenance may result in the loss of the exclusive right to use the trademark; therefore, the maintenance of the registered trademark is very important for the enterprise.
-After the registration of the trademark, the followings may happen:

 1. Trademark owners need to change